rkelson/metadata-asset-tracking-tool/metadata/Cadastre/plss_quarter_quarter_sections.md

 ## Summary

 This dataset represents the smallest unit of the Public Land Survey System (PLSS).
 Each polygon represents approximately 40 acres of land and is labelled by its township and range.
-We used Geographic Coordinate Database ([GCDB](https://www.sciencebase.gov/catalog/item/4f4e4a7fe4b07f02db648dce)) base attributes to create the second division class (quarter quarter sections).
+UGRC created the second division class (quarter quarter sections) from the base attributes in the Geographic Coordinate Database ([GCDB](https://www.sciencebase.gov/catalog/item/4f4e4a7fe4b07f02db648dce)).

 ## Description